 Affiliate marketing is one of the best ways to make money online alongside operating an online store and uploading videos to YouTube.
 It took me a few months to make my first thousand, and I haven’t looked back.
 If you have any doubts about becoming an affiliate marketer, you shouldn’t.
 It’s a legit profession, and there’s a lot of money to be made.
 It’s possible to make hundreds to thousands monthly over time.

 Affiliate marketing is a performance-based advertising model.
 An affiliate (publisher) promotes a product/service online and receives compensation for achieving a specific objective or action.
 A merchant (advertiser) specifies the goal, which is usually a valid sale.
-For example, a merchant will pay the affiliate a 30 percent sales commission.
-The merchant may use one or multiple advertising pricing models, for instance, cost-per-action/acquisition (CPA), cost per sale (CPS), cost per lead (CPL), or pay per lead (PPL).
+For example, a merchant will pay an affiliate a 30 percent sales commission.
+A merchant may use one or multiple advertising pricing models, for instance, cost-per-action/acquisition (CPA), cost per sale (CPS), cost per lead (CPL), or pay per lead (PPL).

 The desire to learn about affiliate marketing is enormous.
 Even though the fundamentals are easy to grasp, many publishers seek affiliate marketing courses and training to get additional insights.
 Classes taught by reputable marketers and industry leaders can accelerate your learning curve.
 Merchants that offer excellent training and resources can be helpful as well.
 Affiliate marketing education ranges from beginner to intermediate.
 Instructors and course landing pages frequently address subject levels, curriculum, and target markets.

 I consider myself a knowledgeable affiliate marketer.
 I’ve learned by experimenting and observing others with a focus on continually improving.
 I’ve never purchased an affiliate marketing course and don’t believe you should either.
 You can get the information you need for free from the many insightful blogs, videos, guides, webinars, and resources that pepper the web.
 Alternatively, you might assign an annual learning/education budget of $100 to $200 to purchase a class or classes.
-However, taking too many courses will become wasteful as per the law of diminishing return.
+However, taking too many courses will become wasteful as per the law of diminishing returns.

 Successful publishers have a robust understanding of affiliate marketing, digital marketing, content creation, and ecommerce.
 Affiliate marketing fundamentals include how affiliate marketing works, how to get started, and how to choose affiliate programs.
 An understanding of the top networks and programs is helpful as well.